QRCS-CORP/CEX/README.md

 ### Release 1.2.0.1
 * Cross platform Networking
 * TLS
 * STM-KEX
 * Android/iOS/Linux Compatability
 * DLL API

 ## Updates

+### Version 1.0.0.2: April 23, 2017
+Last of 1.0 sweep of the symmetric library before the second half of the project engages, with thousands of changes made throughout, and the addition of (!experimental) AVX512 support.
+* Added a vectorized MemUtils class, with SIMD 128/256/512 copy, clear, set-value, and xor functions.
+* Integrated vectorized replacements for memcpy, xor, and memset throughout, including cipher mode support for AVX512, (I don't have a xeon to test this, maybe you can help?).
+* Reformatting of headers (inline accessors removed and the override hint added).
+* Many small TODOs finished, api synchronized, and formatting and documentation changes throughout.

 ### Version 1.0: March 28, 2017
 The first official release of the library, (ciphers and protocols are now tested, documented, and ready for deployment).